zzet/ansible-common-role/README.md

 Role Name
 ========

-With this role you can prepare you machine to work with setup:
+With this role you can prepare you machine to work with:
- - curl
- - vim
- - git
- - runit
- - htop
- - atop
- - imagemagick
- - python-pycurl

-System encoding to UTF-8
+  Setup system encoding to UTF-8

+  Setup predefined packages

   Adding google ns to resolf.conf

   Prepare project directory

 Requirements
 ------------